pranjalGupta1555/Super-Resolution-image-GAN/README.md

 * Utils_model.py : Contains optimizer and content loss code
 * train.py   : Used for training the model
 * test.py    : To test the model
+* front_end.py : Contains front-end code
+* design.kv : Contains the design of each component in front-end